 The controller machine is known as the Ansible Master, where Ansible is installed and configured is referred to as an Ansible Master or Controller Machine.
 The controller server will do the orchestration work.

-Inventory is nothing more than a list of the server IP addresses that contains all node IP’s.
+Inventory is nothing more than a list of the server IP addresses that contain all node IP’s.
 By adding a node IP in the inventory file we can deploy the applications to the nodes through an SSH Connection.

 A module is a Fundamental unit in Ansible.
 It is also referred to as “Task Plugins” or ” Library Plugins”.
 Modules can be used in two ways: